SVI-Capstone/svi_capstone/README.md

 ### Model
 Baseline for modeling was determined by plotting the histogram distribution of COVID-19 cases per 100k.
 The skew observed in the distribution led us to use the median for this value instead of the mean **(verify)**.
 Used cross validation due to limited size of dataset.
 Size of dataset limited by San Antonio number of census tracts.
 Three of the 4 models used all of the features in the dataset, one model used only the top 4 features identified by RFE.
 Linear Regression, LassoLars, and 2 degree polynomial features used all features and a 2nd version of 2 degree polynomial was run with just the top 4 features.
 Of these the LassoLars had the least MAE (mean absolute error) and was run on out of sample data (test).
 The MAE of a model is the mean of the absolute values of the individual prediction errors on over all instances in the test set.
 We chose to assess model preformance in terms of MAE due to its ease of interpretation.
 This model had nearly identical MAE when run on out of sample data, only a 0.7 difference in MAE.
-This 25% improvement over baseline is interpreted as the ability to better predict COVID counts by census tract then simply assuming that every census tract mimiced the city's overall COVID count average.
+This 25% improvement over baseline is interpreted as the ability to better predict COVID counts by census tract then simply assuming that every census tract mimicked the city's overall COVID count average.

 ### Conclusions